Quicksand in Woodstock

 By Jennie Shurtleff

-When I was in kindergarten, my brother - who was three years older than I - came home from school telling how a pair of horses had vanished long ago in the quicksand that was around the Pogue on Mount Tom.
+When I was in kindergarten, my brother - who was three years older than I - came home from school telling how a pair of oxen had vanished long ago in the quicksand that was around the Pogue on Mount Tom.
 At the time, I was both horrified and intrigued.
 My only experience with quicksand was vicarious as I had seen on television where someone - usually the show’s villain - would inevitably fall into a pit of quicksand, which would effectively result in his/her demise.
 Upon hearing about the quicksand on Mount Tom, I wanted to go see it, and I was somewhat disappointed after the long hike up to the top of the mountain that none was to be found.

 A 19th-century view of the Pogue before it was enlarged.